RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 to be used. -->

 During a *Competition Task*, everyone must stay at least 1 \[m\] away from the ECRA.
-Interacting with anything in the ECRA after the referee has given the start signal for a test will result in the test being stopped with a score of zero.
+Interacting with anything in the ECRA after the TC has given the start signal for a test will result in the test being stopped with a score of zero.

 <!-- If a laptop is used as *External Computing*, a team can only place it in the ECRA if their *Test Slot* is up next and must remove the device immediately after the test. -->